Vanji Kottai Valipan

 Vanji Kottai Valipan is a 1958 Indian Tamil-language historical adventure film written by the Gemini Studios story department, consisting of K. J. Mahadevan, C. Srinivasan and Kothamangalam Subbu, while the film was directed and produced by S. S. Vasan.
-It stars Gemini Ganesan and Vyjayanthimala and Padmini, with P. S. Veerappa, T. K. Shanmugam, P. Kannamba, Vijayakumari, K. A. Thangavelu and M. S. Sundari Bai in supporting roles.
-The camera was handled by P. Ellappa and the audiography was handled by C. E. Biggs, while the editing was done by N. R. Krishna Sami.
+It stars Gemini Ganesan, Vyjayanthimala and Padmini, with P. S. Veerappa, T. K. Shanmugam, P. Kannamba, Vijayakumari, K. A. Thangavelu and M. S. Sundari Bai in supporting roles.
+The camera was handled by P. Ellappa, the audiography by C. E. Biggs, and the editing by N. R. Krishna Sami.
 This film was remade in Hindi as Raj Tilak with the same lead actors.

 Plot

 Chokkalingam Navalar is a diwan at Vanjikottai Kingdom.
-He with his wife, Sivakami, is loyal to their King.
+He and his wife, Sivakami, are loyal to their king.
 Chokkalingam without any hesitation accuses that Senapathi, the brother of the King's second wife, Rani plotted the prince's killing.
-Found guilty, Senapathi is banished by the King but is helped by one of his soldiers to stay in the kingdom without anyone's knowledge.
+Found guilty, Senapathi is banished by the king but is helped by one of his soldiers to stay in the kingdom without anyone's knowledge.
 He later sets up a fire in the city and stabs the king with his sword.
-The king, before dying tells Chokkalingam to save his daughter Padma and the infant prince, and dies later.
+The grievously injured king tells Chokkalingam to save his daughter Padma and the infant prince, and dies later.
 In order to fulfill the king's desire, Chokkalingam sails to safety with the king's children, leaving his family behind.
 Soon his wife does the same with her children but is caught by Senapathi's army.
 Leaving her children on the moving boat, she is imprisoned for life at an island prison.

-Sundar and his sister, saved by sailor and Sundar started to work there.
-At one point, grown up Sundar he saved all the travelers and the Sailor reward him much and drop Sundar and sister at Vaji, a port town.
+Sundar and his sister are saved by a sailor and Sundar starts to work there.
+At one point, a grown up Sundar saves all the travelers and the sailor rewards him much and drops Sundar and his sister at Vaji, a port town.
 Sundar plans to arrange his sister's wedding at Vanji, but it is interrupted by Senapathi, who kidnaps Gowri in Sunder's absence.
-While returning home for the preparation for the engagement, Sunder spots Gowri with Senapathi in his vehicle.
+While returning home for the preparation for the engagement, Sunder spots Gowri abducted by Senapathi in his Chariot.
 In order to escape from Senapathi, Gowri jumps out of the vehicle and dies soon.
 Sunder, who seeks justice from Senapathi, plans to kill him, only to be captured by his army.
 After he is found guilty of his action, Sundar is later imprisoned for life in an island jail.
 There, Sundar gets the chance to meet his mother.
 She explains past to him about Senapathi's persecution of their family and the Vanjikottai kingdom.
 They both plan to escape from the prison.
 However, his mother dies in the attempt.
 Sundar jumps into the sea and escapes.
 He was saved by a ship carrying slaves to Ratna Island.